 Total Weight: 24.59 grams

 This coin has a special design on the reverse side of the coin to celebrate the Bicentennial of the United States.
-The reverse side of the coin shows the Liberty Bell along with the moon.
-The front of the coin is the same as the Ike dollar series from previous years.
+The reverse side of the coin features the Liberty Bell along with the moon.
+The obverse side of the coin features the same design as the Ike dollar series from previous years.

 The US minted the 1776-1976 S Eisenhower silver dollar as an uncirculated coin and also as a proof coin.
 Most of the coins minted were proof coins.
 The mint mark can be found above the date.